 A study of the sun, the life and death of a star, the interstellar medium, galaxies, and both the past and future of the universe.
+This course emphasizes how the properties of light are used to study the universe.
+The laboratory component requires students to use scientific method to interpret experimental results.
+The role of astronomy and science in society is examined.
 Lecture and laboratory.
+Gen. Ed.
+Lens or Foundational Area: Foundational Scientific Inquiry requirement.
+Offered every other Spring and every other Fall.